ImagineerNL/ComfyUI-Nvidia-Docker/README.md

 Please see [docker compose up](https://docs.docker.com/reference/cli/docker/compose/up/) reference manual for additional details.

 For users interested in adding it to a [Dockge](https://dockge.kuma.pet/) (a self-hosted Docker Compose stacks management tool ) stack,  please see my [Dockge blog post](https://www.gkr.one/blg-20240706-dockge) where we discuss directory and bind mounts (models take a lot of space).

+#### 2.1.2.1. docker compose up -- over tailscale

+Tailscale is a overlay network solution with a secure, peer-to-peer service that lets devices connect directly over the internet as if they were on the same local network (using 100. --ie CGNAT-- IPs).
+Tailscale is a significant part of my homelab access as described in "[Tailscale: subnet router & remote services access](https://www.gkr.one/blg-20250323-tailscale)".

+It is possible to run the container without exposing any ports that can be accessed on the local network, and access it only through tailscale.

+To do so, adapt the `compose-tailscale.yaml` file to be your `compose.yaml` file.
+For more details on how we are achieving this, review the video from their Knowledge Base at https://tailscale.com/kb/1282/docker

 ## 2.2.
 Podman